 Pep’s Musical Bar was one of Philadelphia’s most celebrated jazz spots.
-It brought in national jazz, blues, R&B and soul greats, including Jimmy Rushing, Dinah Washington and Yusef Lateef.
+It brought in national jazz, blues, R&B and soul greats, including Aretha Franklin, Jimmy Rushing, Nina Simone, Dinah Washington and Yusef Lateef.

 G. Bruce Boyer, a journalist and former editor for Town & Country shared the night he saw Nina Simone at the legendary club:

 I remember seeing the great pianist-chanteuse Nina Simone at Pep’s Showbar at the corner of Broad and South Streets in South Philly in the early 60s.
 At that point the club had already been one of the great East Coast haunts for jazz performers and aficionados for two decades or more.
 Nat King Cole had played there, and so had Count Basie and Duke Ellington, Lester Young and Billie Holiday, Dinah Washington, Nancy Wilson, Thelonius Monk, and Jimmy Smith.
 Going to Pep’s was a jazz pilgrimage.

 She was an incomparable artist and played much of that wonderful mix of music at her Pep’s engagement.
 Starting off with an extended version of the great blues “Trouble in Mind”, followed by a stirring, elegiac jazz/classical version of “You’d be so Nice to Come Home to.”
 Then some Ellington and more blues.
 The audience knew it would all lead up to “Porgy” for a grand finale.